official-pikafish/Pikafish/README.md

 that gift is not appreciated by some, and worse taken advantage of.

-## Goal of the project
-The current goal of the project is to make Pikafish suppress all commercial engines and become the top 1.
-Terminating the domination of those commercial engines like AlphaCat (done), BugChess, and Cyclone in xiangqi.
-Making the strongest xiangqi engine free and open source to everyone.

-I believe if Stockfish can do that for chess, Pikafish can do that for xiangqi.

 ## Files

 This distribution of Pikafish consists of the following files: